15-Ab/Radar-System/README.md

 # IoT based Radar System

-This was a project which was completed as a part of our curriculam.
+This was a project which was completed as a part of our curriculum.

 Name  of the Project : IoT based Radar System